-With that, I had a moment of being in two places (in the dream and in my bedroom) as if I had been pushed out; followed by full waking up.
+With that, I had a moment of being in two places (in the dream and in my bedroom) as if I had been pushed out (I’m pretty sure I was pushed out); followed by full waking up.
 My first feelings were of happiness, incredulity, and indignation of needing to be waken up as if I was a dreaming amateur.
 Reluctantly I had to admit that waking up did help committing the dream to memory.

 And it was a very sibling thing to do.
 (I’ve laughed while talking about it.
-That’s a big change.
-Good luck, brother.)
+That’s a big change.)

 I went back to sleep, and had other dreams.